mikehoward/tdd_deploy/lib/tdd_deploy/doc/SiteSetup.md

 ### install rvm

+    do an `ls -a` and make sure you have a `.bash_profile` and `.bashrc` file.

     bash < <(curl -s https://rvm.beginrescueend.com/install/rvm)

+    follow the instructions and append the `[[ ....]] && ... ` to your `.bashrc` file

+    log out as site user

+    log back in as SITE_USER and type `rvm`.
+You see a bunch of stuff.
+You see something like `rvm not found`, then you have a problem you need to fix.
+So fix it.

+#### rvm installation problems

-    Note: if rvm fails on 'cannot create /usr/local/bin/rvm', check to see if /etc/rvmrc exists.
+if rvm fails on 'cannot create /usr/local/bin/rvm', check to see if /etc/rvmrc exists.
 If it does, it will be sourced by bash and will attempt a global install.

 ### install ruby 1.9.2
-ge

     rvm install 1.9.2
     (wait)
     rvm use 1.9.2 --default